Tired of setting New Year’s resolutions that go nowhere or writing out the same resolutions year after year after year?

 On a similar note, you don’t have to have a single word for the whole year.
 If it works better for you, you could have an overarching word for the year, and then select a word for every quarter/month that ties in with the broader theme.

-I’ve chosen words like Do, Finish, Action for my One Little Word over the years.
+I’ve chosen words like Do, Finish, and Action for my One Little Word over the years.

-Last year, my word of the year was “Light”.
-Going into 2020, I’d been dealing with some heavy feelings and negative thoughts, and I really wanted to actively seek the light, and bring in more light into my life.
+In 2020, my personal word of the year was “Light”.
+Going into 2020, I’d been dealing with some heavy feelings and negative thoughts, and I really wanted to actively seek the light, and bring more light into my life.

 Now, it might come as a surprise to no one that 2020 didn’t quite go as per plan.
-However, from where I stand today, I do feel a certain kind of lightness in my life.
-Believe me when I say, it’s not how I envisaged it, but I’ve come to accept that the Universe works in mysterious ways.
+However, by the end of the year, I did feel a certain kind of lightness in my life.
+Believe me, the year went nothing as I envisaged it (not even taking into account COVID and lockdowns, etc.), and yet, the Universe helped to shine the light on some key areas of my life, and in hindsight, I am all the more better for it.

-I hope this helps you to come up with a word for your 2021!
+I hope this helps you to come up with a personal word for the year!
 Let me know in the comments below what you choose.